Memory alignment problem of structure members

 foo.flag='T';

-// Do not use the address of flag + 1 to assign a value to member i; instead, use the address of foo.i directly.
+// Instead of using the address of flag + 1 to assign a value to i, directly use the address of foo.i.

 int *pi=&foo.i;

-// Assigning a value to the member stored at the address obtained in the previous step
+// Assign a value to the member stored in the address obtained above

 *pi=0x01020304;